Introduction to IPv4

-IPV4 is internet protocol version 4 which is used in the IP layer of TCP/IP protocol suite to identify each device connected to the internet.
+IPV4 is internet protocol version 4, which is used in the IP layer of the TCP/IP protocol suite to identify each device connected to the internet.
 IPV4 address is unique and universal, 32 bit long having address space of 2^32 or 4,294,967,296, use three notation to show address, binary notation(base 2), hexadecimal notation (base 16), dotted decimal notation (base 256).
 IPV4 packet header consists of 14 fields in which 13 fields are required, and 14 was optional.

 - It is used in packet switch networks for uninterrupted networking.